daiquocnguyen/Graph-Transformer/README.md

 ### News

-- 04-05-2021: Release a simplified variant to train a fully-connected graph transformer, wherein we leverage the self-attention mechanism directly on all nodes of a given graph.
-This variant is reliable in case the given graph is fully-connected.
+- 04-05-2021: Release a simplified variant (in Pytorch 1.5.0) to train a fully-connected graph transformer, wherein we leverage the self-attention mechanism directly on all nodes of a given graph.

 - 17-05-2020: Release a Pytorch 1.5.0 implementation.